 Should there be an occasion when weather or some other emergency necessitates a delayed opening, closing, or early dismissal of school parents are asked not to call the rectory, convent, or school office.

-Parent(s)/guardian(s) are asked to please listen to their local radio or television stations as early as 6:00 a.m. for information.
-St. Catherine Labouré School follows the decision of the Central Dauphin School District.
+Messages will be sent out through Rediker, the School Information System.
+Parent(s)/guardian(s) may also listen to their local radio or television stations as early as 6:00 a.m. for information.
+St. Catherine

+Labouré School follows the decision of the Central Dauphin School District.